 - The first model is quite basic and straightforward.
 This model is similar to traditional classroom environments in that students talk to the faculty member and the faculty member responds back to the students.
 In this basic model as used online, students respond to one or more related questions, and you, the faculty, review and analyze the responses and write a summary of those responses.
 This model works and is strategic at times, but it is basically a traditional hierarchical pattern and does not encourage peer-to-peer communication.
 It reinforces the role of faculty as the expert or “sage on the stage” with not much opportunity for community building.

 - The second model is a more social and less hierarchical communication pattern and encourages community with peer-to-peer communications.
 In this model, students read, respond and post responses to other students.
-This establishes communication strands in which the faculty member is more of a coach and observer.
-As a coach and observer, the faculty role is to ensure that students are on track, confirm the accuracy or judgments of what is going on.
-In this role, however, the faculty is not actively in the forefront or continually communicating as an expert.
-To maintain presence, particularly cognitive presence, the faculty member encourages, questions and then integrates needed expertise when wrapping up the discussion, or making comments on a summary by students.
+This establishes communication threads in which the faculty member is more of a coach and mentor.
+As a coach and mentor, the faculty role is to ensure that students are on track, to confirm the accuracy or judgments of what is going on, and inserting Socratic questions as appropriate.
+In this role the faculty is not actively in the forefront, but a supporter of community.
+To maintain presence, particularly cognitive presence, the faculty member encourages, questions and then integrates needed expertise when questioning, wrapping up the discussion, or commenting on a student summaries.

 - The third model can be used with students who are experienced and mature online learners.In this model, students work as teams and as teams, review, analyze and stimulate community thinking.
 In this model, students often act as surrogate faculty, monitoring, analyzing and summarizing thinking.

 How do I ensure that students participate in the discussion board activities?